Construct Prosperity & Competitiveness

 To improve the sustainability performance of the chemical industry it is important to identify disruptive technologies and further improve existing ones.
 To achieve this, investments in research and innovation (R&I) are essential.
 R&I is one of the driving factors to maintain competitiveness of the sector.
 This is in line with SDG 9 and 12: ensuring sustainable production patterns by R&I. Also in the EU Green Deal, R&I is regarded as the engine of green transformation.

-Capital spending on R&I in the EU chemical industry increased annually with an average of 1.7% between 2000 to 2020.
-In 2020, R&I spending reached €9.4 billion, the highest since 1991.
-However, the added value of the chemical industry increased by 2.2% annually over the same period, which indicates that there is a relative decrease in R&I investment compared to the industry’s added value created.
-Additional investments are crucial to drive innovation and can come from European innovation funding programmes.
+Capital spending on R&I in the EU chemical industry increased annually with an average of 2.6% between 2002 to 2022.
+In 2022, it peaked at €11 billion, the highest since 1991.
+Despite this increase, there is a relative decrease in R&I investment over the industry’s added value created.
+Additional investments, possibly from European innovation programmes, are essential to drive innovation.

-R&I spending vs added value in chemical sector
+R&I spending in the EU27 chemical industry

 Associated SDG targets